Universal Pansharpening Model: Methodology

 \subsection{Network Architecture}

-Our architecture comprises the modality-interleaved transformer and the latent diffusion bridge model.
+Our network architecture comprises the modality-interleaved transformer and the latent diffusion bridge model.
 Specifically, MiT comprises a router network and a set of feed-forward expert layers.
 The former integrates a patch-embedding module, a multi-layer Transformer stack, and a query-cached attention pooling mechanism, followed by a multi-layer perception (MLP) head that produces expert selection scores.
-The latter consists of multiple parallel sub-networks, each implemented as a lightweight two-layer MLP with gated activation functions, enabling band-wise modal specialization.
-LDBM adopts a U‑Net‑shaped denoising architecture with symmetric encoder‑decoder layers and skip connections, termed Infinite-UNet, as presented in Fig.~\ref{method:1-2}.
+The latter consists of multiple parallel sub-networks, each implemented as a two-layer MLP with gated activation functions, enabling adaptive band specialization.
+LDBM adopts a U-shaped denoising architecture with symmetric encoder-decoder layers and skip connections, termed Infinite-UNet (Fig.~\ref{method:1-2}).
 Initially, it utilizes a convolutional layer to project input into a $D$-dimension feature space.
-Then it employs time‑conditioned residual blocks modulated by sinusoidal embeddings to enable step‑wise feature adaptation along the diffusion trajectory.
-To capture long‑range dependencies, linear attention and standard self‑attention modules are interleaved across scales.
-Moreover, infinite dimension interaction blocks are inserted at each stage, leveraging geometric‑series and exponential‑series kernels to model full‑order interactions between PAN observation and latent MS features.
-Additionally, multi‑scale representation is learned via strided convolutions in encoder and up‑sampling followed by convolution in decoder, maintaining spatial alignment throughout.
+Then it employs time-conditioned residual blocks modulated by sinusoidal embeddings to enable step-wise feature adaptation along the diffusion trajectory.
+To capture long-range dependencies, standard self-attention modules are inserted across scales.
+Moreover, infinite dimension interaction blocks are inserted at each stage, leveraging geometric and exponential kernels to model full-order interactions between PAN observation and latent MS features.
+Additionally, multi-scale representation is learned via strided convolutions in encoder and up-sampling followed by convolution in decoder, maintaining spatial alignment.